 - If you experience additional symptoms after being prescribed antibiotics, speak to your physician so that they can properly monitor your condition

-- Lyme disease is an infection you should get better if treated properly.
+- Lyme disease is an infection, and you should get better if treated properly.

 Dr. Anne R. Bass specializes in the treatment of rheumatoid arthritis, Lyme disease, vasculitis, systemic lupus erythematosus and inflammatory eye disease.
 She is the director of the HSS rheumatology fellowship program and an Associate Professor of Clinical Medicine.